Zoraya, Oklahoma

-Zoraya, pronounced “Zoray”, is a ghost town in western Pushmataha County, Oklahoma, United States, west of Miller.
+Zoraya, pronounced "Zoray", is a ghost town in western Pushmataha County, Oklahoma, United States, west of Miller.

 A United States Post Office opened at Zoraya, Indian Territory on April 22, 1905, and closed on October 31, 1919.
 The post office was established by J.A.
 Kirksey, a white school teacher.
 He was succeeded as postmaster by only two others: Culberson J. Hudson, a Choctaw Indian minister, and rancher, Benjamin W. Shearon, who managed Warren’s Store, the general store at Miller serving the Impson Valley, as the area was then known.

 Originally a Choctaw Indian settlement, Zoraya was host to Pleasant Cove Cumberland Presbyterian Church, which had a Choctaw congregation.
 At Zoraya’s height, approximately 19 families lived there, and their members are buried in the former church yard.
 The families lived along a lane, with houses lining either side.
 By the late 1930s, the church was inactive but the settlement was still inhabited.
 By the 1950s the settlement was mostly empty.
-At this writing Zoraya is no longer a settlement, and no remains of its former habitations exist.
+At the time of this writing Zoraya is no longer a settlement, and no remains of its former habitations exist.

-Zoraya, at the foot of Long Mountain, was considered a good place to live because of the excellent hunting nearby, plus its proximity to three well-watered local streams which offered excellent fishing: Little Davenport, Pine and Ten Mile Creeks.
+Zoraya, at the foot of Long Mountain, was considered a good place to live because of the excellent hunting nearby, in addition to its proximity to three well-watered local streams which offered excellent fishing: Little Davenport, Pine and Ten Mile Creeks.
 Blue Hole, a deep and never-dry pool of water on Little Davenport Creek, is located nearby and furnished an excellent source of water.
 It is 100 ft long by 20 ft wide and its water is a deep blue, giving the pool its name.

 During the days of the Indian Territory, the United States government set aside 1 acre of land for use by the church and a community school, which taught both white and Choctaw students.
 Accounts also suggest the Government recruited and furnished the teachers and their salaries.